automerge/automerge-swift/Sources/Automerge/Automerge.docc/ModelingData.md

 Methods that insert an object into the document are separate to those which insert primitive values.
 For example, ``Document/put(obj:key:value:)`` puts a value into a dictionary, while ``Document/putObject(obj:key:ty:)`` puts an object of the type you specify into the dictionary.
 The methods which insert an object return an ``ObjId`` of the newly created object, which you use to modify the contents of the new object.
-See the documentation of ``Document`` for more details on the individual methods.
+See the documentation for ``Document`` for more detail on the individual methods.

 ### Saving and loading Documents

 An Automerge document can be saved using ``Document/save()``.
 This will produce a compressed encoding of the document which is extremely efficient and which can be loaded using ``Document/init(_:logLevel:)``.

-Automerge leaves the process of how you transfer, store, or load those bytes up to you.
+Automerge is intentionally agnostic to how you transfer, store, or load the bytes that make up an Automerge document, or updates between documents.